ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 ### 8 .
 Visualization of ChIP-Seq Reads <a name="visualization"></a>

-Visualization of data obtained from ChIP-Seq analysis gives us an idea about the data quality, aids in understanding the results, assists in identifying interesting candidate genes and allows us to integrate the data with other sources of information.
+Visualization of data obtained from ChIP-Seq analysis gives us an idea about the data quality, aids in understanding the results, assists in identifying interesting candidate genes, and allows us to integrate the data with other sources of information.

 Among the various techniques to visualize enrichment patterns, we will be exploring genomic coverage files and genome browsers using deepTools and IGV.